jonnonz1/nz-statute-book/acts/public/2019/nga-rohe-moana-o-nga-hapu-o-ngati-porou-act-2019.md

-  (b) name each hapū recognised as a protected customary activity hapū; and (c) describe the boundaries of the area where each activity is performed; and (d) describe any limitations on the scale, extent, or frequency of each activity; and (e) state that, on and from the date of publication of the notice in the Gazette, each activity described in the notice is a protected customary activity.
+  (b) name each hapū recognised as a protected customary activity hapū; and (c) describe the boundaries of the area where each activity is performed; and (d) describe any limitations on the scale, extent, or frequency of each activity; and (e) state that, on and from the date of publication of the notice under the Legislation Act 2019, each activity described in the notice is a protected customary activity.
 (4) The responsible Minister must give a copy of the notice to— (a) the protected customary activity hapū; and
   (b) Gisborne District Council; and